Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Is There Another Easier Way to Visit Base Camp and Gokyo Lakes?

 There is a more leisurely walking route than going over the Cho La pass, but it takes about one day longer.
-But you must follow the same trail for several days if you take an accessible route.
-A path through Phortse village connects Pangboche either from Dole or Pangboche.
+If you take an accessible route, you must follow the same trail for several days.
+A path through Phortse village connects Pangboche to Dole or Pangboche.

 Is Cho La Pass the Most Adventurous Trek in the Everest Region?